 “Ansel,” said Hector quickly.
 “Do you need something?”

-“You better keep her in check, then,” said Helmer.
+“You better keep her in check, then,” warned Helmer.
 “That girl is wild and dangerous.”

 Ansel felt his magic rise to his skin.
 He was ready to curse Helmer where he stood.